RemusDBD/LLMprompt/Q&A/BeYourOwnTeacher.md

 ### Continue/Final Prompt

-Right now do you think you can still generate any more question purely depends on the content itself nothing else?
+Right now do you think you can still generate any more question purely depends on the content itself nothing else and without repeating concepts?

 `If yes:`